Big data is bigger than ever. Now, thanks to GPUs, it will be faster than ever, too.

 Huang also spoke about how NVIDIA’s new Turing architecture — launched in August — brings AI and computer graphics together.

-Turing combines support for next-generation rasterization, real-time ray-tracing and AI to drive big performance gains in gaming with NVIDIA GeForce RTX GPUs, visual effects with new NVIDIA Quadro RTX pro graphics cards, and hyperscale data centers with the new NVIDIA Tesla T4 GPU, the world’s first universal deep learning accelerator.
+Turing combines support for next-generation rasterization, real-time ray-tracing and AI to drive big performance gains in gaming with NVIDIA GeForce RTX GPUs, visual effects with new NVIDIA Quadro RTX pro graphics cards, and hyperscale data centers with the new NVIDIA T4 GPU, the world’s first universal deep learning accelerator.

 One Small Step for Man…